 Per NALIP’s By Laws, NALIP encourages the formation of chapters that will, through their programmatic activities and governance, aid in the identification and development of Latino leaders in media.

 Members may organize as NALIP regional Chapters to further the empowerment of Latino producers in their regions.
 NALIP Chapters may not incorporate as a separate organization, but can organize internally as best suits their objectives.

-Chapter Formation will be initiated by the filing a Letter of Intent that will be reviewed by Chapter Review Committee, an ad-hoc committee of the Board and membership that will review Letters on a quarterly basis.
+Chapter Formation can be initiated by filing a Letter of Intent to be reviewed by the Chapter Review Committee comprised of members of the Board and Membership.
+Letters are reviewed on a quarterly basis.

 Chapter applicants will work with the Executive Director to complete the Chapter Application process which shall include, but not be limited to:

 Petition of support with 10-12 member signatures